 7 Tips for Surviving Dog Shedding Season

-There’s an actual season for dog shedding?
+You may often be wondering, “WHY is my dog shedding SO MUCH?”
 It seems like you’re always picking dog fur out of your couch, from under your tv stand, and you may even find a few strays in your beard (or your husband’s) every now and then.
+Well, there’s an actual season for dog shedding.

-But during spring and fall, your dog’s “coat” sheds a heck of a lot more, sometimes aggravating or causing your allergies and most certainly causing a mess.
+During spring and fall, your dog’s “coat” sheds a heck of a lot more, sometimes aggravating or causing your allergies and most certainly causing a mess.
 Like using up a whole lint roller in a day kind of mess.

 How do you stop it?
 In this article, we’ll run through our top seven tips for fighting year-round pet hair, but most importantly during dog shedding season.

 There are technically two dog shedding seasons.
 There’s the intro-to-summer season and the intro-to-fall season.
-Typically a total of three months transitioning into each season, and this can vary depending on the weather in your area.
+Typically a total of three months transitioning into each season.
+And their shedding cycle can vary depending on the weather in your area.

 During the winter, dogs obviously need more fur to keep them warm.
 Then, of course, they lose a lot of that hair before summer kicks in so they’re a little cooler during the hottest seasons.